-I am running for Supervisor because San Francisco needs common sense solutions to get our city back on track.
+I am running for Supervisor to get San Francisco Back to Basics.

 Politics as usual is failing us.
 More of the same isn’t going to solve our problems.
 City government must do better to keep our neighborhoods clean and safe.
 We must close the open-air drug supermarkets and brazen fencing of stolen goods, arrest drug dealers and give them the option of getting back on the right path – or going to jail.